**This post is regularly updated. Do you have updates, suggestions or photos you want to share? Send us an email at email@example.com.**

 - Letters Bookshop offers free shipping on online book orders.

-- Golden Fig Books offers $1 shipping on online book orders.
+- Golden Fig Books offers curbside pickup and $1 shipping on online book orders.

 FOR THE KIDS

 The Museum of Life and Science is closed, but you can visit Life and Science at Home where you’ll find daily digital content to provide you and your family with engaging ways to learn, ask questions, and discover life and science.